 How to Make Pecan Pie Bars

-- Add the pecans.
-Pour the filling over the crust and bake the pecan bars for 25 to 30 minutes.
-Let cool completely, then cover, and let chill for at least 6 hours.
+Bake and Chill.
+Pour the pecan filling over the crust.
+Bake the pecan pie bars for 25 to 30 minutes.
+Let them cool completely, then cover, and chill for at least 6 hours.

-- Slice as desired.
-Serve at room temperature or slightly warmed in the microwave (try with a scoop of vanilla ice cream).
+Serve.
+Slice as desired, then serve at room temperature or slightly warmed in the microwave.
 ENJOY!

 How to Cut the Pecan Pie Bars